emaste/CIS-Benchmark/SSH.markdown

 compromised.

 #### Audit:
-Run the following command and verify the owner and group ID are set to root and operator.
+Run the following command and verify the owner and group ID are set to root and wheel.
 The permissions should also grant everyone read access, but only the owner should have write permissions

 <pre><code># ls -l ~/.ssh/id_rsa.pub
 -rw-r--r-- 1 root wheel [date and time] /root/.ssh/id_rsa.pub</code></pre>